 Place cupcake liners inside muffin tin or line muffin tin with parchment paper squares, set aside

-Melt ghee in mixing bowl
+Melt butter or ghee in mixing bowl

 Lastly, gently stir in blueberries